rodrigoqueiroz/geoscenarioserver/README.md

 - Check *SimConfig.py* for configuration options.
 - Adjust FRAME_RATE based on hardware performance to avoid drift (Recommended 30Hz).
-- Adjust PLANNER_RATE based on hardware performance and what scenario requirements.
+- Adjust PLANNER_RATE based on hardware performance and scenario requirements.
 - Use SHOW_DASHBOARD = True for GUI.
 Adjust dashboard refresh rate according to performance.
 - Simulations can only run in Real Time (so far).